 You must pay tax on your rental income.
 This could be from renting out a house, land, caravan, sleep-out, building, holiday home or room in your own home.

-Under the actual cost method you deduct allowable rental expenses from the gross rental income.
+Under the regular tax rules you deduct allowable rental expenses from the gross rental income.
 What's left is your taxable rental income.
 This is the actual cost method.

 Check if you use the actual cost method for your rental property